 Since we launched, Onward has published 15 research reports, held over 60 events, hosted 25 Cabinet Ministers and grown our young people’s network to around 1,000 under-35s.
-You can read more in our impact statement here.
 But our real impact comes in the form of political support for our policies.
 In this year’s general election, we saw Onward’s ideas gain considerable political traction.

 Here are a number of policies in the Conservative Manifesto that drew on Onward’s work: